Fodayjihared/alx-pre_course/0x01-git/README.md

-This is a non-empty readme
+This readme has been updated